 APPROVAL IS NOT CONTINGENT UPON OTHER APPROVALS.
 Under this chapter, approval of an application and thus issuing a permit is not contingent upon the applicant having obtained, prior to filing, all other appropriate approvals, licenses, permits, certifications, or other such similar approvals that are required by other state agencies, federal agencies, or municipalities.

 PROVISIONAL PERMIT.
-Notwithstanding § 4(1)(A), a permit issued under this chapter is considered provisional until the applicant:
+Notwithstanding § 4(Error!
+Reference source not found.)(Error!
+Reference source not found.), a permit issued under this chapter is considered provisional until the applicant:

 Obtain all other appropriate approvals, licenses, permits, certifications, or other such similar approvals that are required by other state agencies, federal agencies, or municipalities prior to starting construction; and